 However, multiple tests mean prototyping, virtual or physical.

 Once again, advances in Information Technology are going to pave the way for the development of better, cheaper, and faster-introduced-to-the-market products, thus giving companies the competitive advantage.

-Virtual prototyping with the aid of simulation is ideal to test new designs in every stage of product development
+Simulation driven product development is ideal to test new designs in every stage of product development

 However, many companies don’t take advantage of simulation.

 This is mainly due to inability to simulate the model behavior, lack of trained staff to conduct simulations and the time it takes to prepare models for analysis6.